-How to get an official certificate
+Obtaining an official certificate of authenticity

-- Watch dimensions (diameter, thickness)
+- Dimensions of the watch (diameter, thickness)

-- Case metal (gold, platinum, silver etc.)
+- The metal of the case (gold, platinum, silver, etc.)

-- Watch functions: with or without chime
+- Description of the watch's functions: watch with or without a chiming function

 - Excellent photos of the case, dial and movement